What is New in Angular 11? – Everything you need to know

 To optimize the load time, Component Level Code-Splitting APIs have been incorporated where granular code-spilling can be applied at a component level.
 This is also expected to make the system highly ergonomic.

 Angular 12 is also implementing a plan to leverage the complete capabilities of the framework using Zone.js Opt-Out.
 This is to improve the process of debugging, reduce app bundle size, and simplify the framework in general.

 Version 12 will also make NgModules optional, allowing more flexibility for developers to work on independent components.
 Standalone components can be developed with API declarations for defining the scope of compilation.

 With these features in store, it is expected that Angular 12 will improve the developer control levels and the possibilities of varied integrations within builds.

 Thus, Angular has several new inclusions to the basic framework and many more to expect within a short span of time.
-With each version focussed on solving some existing issues of the framework or improve on target areas of concern, the iterative approach of new integrations to Angular with its past version make the framework a truly robust one.
+With each version focussed on solving some existing issues of the framework or improving on target areas of concern, the iterative approach of new integrations to Angular with its past version makes the framework a truly robust one.
 Update Angular to version 11 using ng update@angular/cli@angular/core and hold tight for version 12 with improved control and integration features, coming up soon in 2021!.
 Dot Net Tricks Angular Training aligned with real-time which is delivered by Google GDE and Microsoft MVP globally. via Type a message